MaelAbgrall/HardwareforAI/README.md

 When you are building a deep learning focused computer, the main concern is the GPU, how many ? how efficient ?

-3 things are important in a GPU:
+2 things are important in a GPU:
 - Memory: Less memory mean either smaller batch, or only one model at a time
-- Cores: more core = more efficient
-- Clock speed: more clock speed = more efficient
+- Processing power (in GFLOPs): this is the number of operation per second

+Processing power is usually constrained by the number of cuda cores, clock speed and GDDR bandwidth.

+You can find all nvidia's gpu datasheet [here for 9xx series](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units#GeForce_900_series) and [here for the 10xx series](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units#GeForce_10_series)

+of course, is you can afford one, the Titan V is well above the other cards.

 **number of GPU > memory > cores > clock**